 # Example instructions available at: # https://github.com/valentincanonical/ubuntu-ua-fips-nginx-example > docker run --rm --name nginx-fips nginx-fips:1.18 > docker exec -it nginx-fips dpkg-query --show openssl openssl 1.1.1f-1ubuntu2.fips.2.8

 Easy, right?
 Make sure to read the How-to guide and to follow the comprehensive “Create an Ubuntu FIPS Docker image” related tutorial on the UA client GitHub repository for the latest up-to-date documentation.

 And if you prefer to use prebuilt container images hardened and maintained by Canonical directly, you can read more about our LTS Docker images portfolio.

 Please note NGINX’s statement, “NGINX tests and verifies that NGINX Plus operates correctly when it is run on a FIPS enabled OS that is running in FIPS mode.
 NGINX cannot make similar statements for NGINX Open Source […].”
 This example is only meant to be a proof-of-concept example and you should make appropriate considerations when trying to achieve full FIPS compliance.

 Beyond FIPS mode on OCI images

 You are now ready to add your UA/Ubuntu Pro credentials to your container build pipelines and start building 10-year secure and, if needed, FIPS container images.

-If you want to understand better how compliance concepts apply to the world of container images, be sure to watch the “Rethinking compliance in a containerised world” talk recording from the Open Source Summit conference, June 22 in Austin.
+If you want to understand better how compliance concepts apply to the world of container images, be sure to watch the “Rethinking compliance in a containerised world” talk recording from the Open Source Summit conference in Austin.

 You can also read more about FIPS in Ubuntu containers and cloud VMs on the certifications section of our website.